2002 Barking and Dagenham London Borough Council election: Chadwell Heath

 The by-election was called following the death of Cllr.
 Robert Jeyes.

 Valence

 The by-election was called following the death of Cllr.
-Vera W. Cridland.
+Vera Cridland.

 Goresbrook

 The by-election was called following the resignation of Cllr.
-Matthew W. Huggins.
+Matthew Huggins.

 Village

 The by-election was called following the death of Cllr.
-Darrin F. Best.
+Darrin Best.

 Becontree

 The by-election was called following the death of Cllr.
 John Wainwright.

 Goresbrook

 The by-election was called following the resignation of Cllr.
-Daniel G. Kelly.
+Daniel Kelly.